AdryanT/Proiect-SOPM/README.md

 # Proiect-SOPM

 To-Do List application made in Reach Native.
-And a site with all my teammates.
+And a site with all my team members.